jones58/brutalist-map/README.md

 ### Things I'd like to do later

 - maybe get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.
-- add image, alt text and building description in each popup.
+- add image, alt text and building description in each popup,
+  - maybe a tick box whether you have visited the landmark, stored in local storage too.
 - edit so highlights whole building not just dot.
   -change color when hover/click on it.